k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 Each **Classification** can have several definitions, with either the same or different **Types**.

 Using this tab, you can either edit existing definitions or add new ones.
-The Classification value can be either new or selected from the list.
+The Classification value can be either newly entered or selected from the list.

 Once the **Save** button is clicked, the **metadata_profiling** and **data_profiling** MTables are updated in Fabric's memory and in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable ```folder of the Project tree.